trunkmaster/nextspace/Packaging/Debian/README.md

 After double-checking everything, `git commit -a` and push for review!

+# Installing the packages

+To install the entire desktop environment, just install the `nextspace-desktop` package.
+This might require some preparation though.

+## Setting things up to install pbuilder created packages locally

+To tell `apt` to look for the packages created by pbuilder, just create a file `/etc/apt/sources.list.d/nextspace` containing

+    deb [trusted=yes] file:///var/cache/pbuilder/result/ ./

+After running `apt-get update` the package manager will use the packages generated with pbuilder.

 # Credits

 This integration used several sources that informed how the packages are built: